MicrosoftDocs/SupportArticles-docs/support/azure/virtual-machines/reset-password.md

     ```
 3. Try to access the VM.

-To update the SSH key, see [Manage administrative users, SSH by using the VMAccess Extension with the Azure CLI](/azure/virtual-machines/extensions/vmaccess#update-ssh-key)
+To update the SSH key, see [Manage administrative users, SSH by using the VMAccess Extension with the Azure CLI](/azure/virtual-machines/extensions/vmaccess#update-ssh-key).

 You can also reset the password or SSH key by using the **Reset Password** feature in the Azure portal.

 ## Reset the password by using a recovery VM

-This method have been tested by using [the supported the Linux distributions and versions](/azure/virtual-machines/linux/endorsed-distros).
+This method has been tested by using [the supported the Linux distributions and versions](/azure/virtual-machines/linux/endorsed-distros).

 If you are experiencing problems with an Azure network virtual appliance, this method does not apply to your scenario.
 You must contact the vendor of the network virtual appliance to get instructions about how to perform a password reset safely.